 Aesthetics are just as important as content.
-Use color, contrast, and other professional design elements to attract the attention of new retailers, following up with sales copy to drive a call to action.
+Use color, contrast, and other professional design elements to attract the attention of new B2B customers with an engaging digital marketing campaign, following up with sharp copy and a clear call to action.

-Don’t forget that you can do this with emails too.
-Amazon (yes, them again) did in 2014 with its unique series of "merry" messages that featured whimsical animations with insertions of various Amazon products.
+Don’t forget about the power of email campaigns.
+Amazon did this in 2014 with their unique series of "merry" messages that featured whimsical animations with insertions of various Amazon products.

 A one-time discount for new customers can be an effective way to attract new business, whether the customer is a retailer or a consumer.
 If they like you enough, they’ll keep coming back, even without a discount.

 It’s all about who you know.
-Your retailers have their own networks.
-Leverage them.
-By offering a reward for referrals, you can easily tap into these connections.
+Your buyers have their own networks.
+Leverage them by offering a reward for referrals so you can easily tap into these wholesale connections.

-Dropbox’s referral program (which was based on PayPal's successful "refer-a-friend" program) increased signups by 60 percent.
+Dropbox’s referral program (which was based on PayPal's successful "refer-a-friend" program) increased signups by 60%.
 Within a 15-month period, signups rose from 100,000 to 4,000,000 — a success story for the record books.
 Dropbox rewarded both referrers and those referred with extra storage space in its cloud-based data storage platform.
 The rewards given were appropriate to each company's niche.
-That’s right.
-Their rewards weren’t just rewards, they were targeted and personalized ones.
+Their rewards weren’t just rewards; they were targeted and personalized ones.

-Who doesn’t like presents?
-You could also tie the gift to the size of the initial order.
-You’ll make it even more likely that a given retailer will select your company as its supplier, while encouraging a larger initial purchase.
+Everybody likes presents, including B2B customers.
+Consider offering different gifts based on the size of the initial order.
+You’ll make it even more likely that a buyer will select your company as its supplier while encouraging a larger initial purchase.